Sean Murphy Player Props: Braves vs. Guardians

-The Atlanta Braves and Sean Murphy, who went 1-for-3 with a double and an RBI last time out, take on Gavin Williams and the Cleveland Guardians at Progressive Field, Monday at 7:10 PM ET.
+The Atlanta Braves and Sean Murphy, who went 1-for-4 with a double last time in action, take on Shane Bieber and the Cleveland Guardians at Progressive Field, Tuesday at 7:10 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Marlins.
+He had a one-hit showing in his most recent game (1-for-4) against the Guardians.

 Sean Murphy Game Info & Props vs. the Guardians